fabric-testbed/fabric-prometheus/README.md

 # Prometheus Monitoring Setup
 This document covers the installation and configuration of the global metric collection via Prometheus and Thanos.
 Each rack in the FABRIC Testbed has a VM running a set of docker containers (Prometheus, Thanos and supporting containers) responsible for collecting metrics from resources located at/near the rack's location.
-The collected metrics are perodically shipped using Thanos to a global S3 compatable storage.
+The collected metrics are perodically shipped to a global S3 compatable storage using Thanos.

 Prometheus is intended to be a pull system where a Prometheus client will periodically poll resources listed in its config file.
 Each resource to be monitored hosts a server, the "exporter", which is responsible for gathering and returning data to the Prometheus client.